OSGeo/osgeo/marketing/branding/subbrands/live/README.md

-# OSGeo Live
+# OSGeoLive

-The OSGeo Live project has decided not to use this subbrand and adopt a distinct brand that more accurately reflects their projects function.
+The OSGeoLive project has decided not to use this subbrand and adopt a distinct brand that more accurately reflects their projects function.

+OSGeoLive branding is maintained in the [OSGeoLive documentation repository](https://github.com/OSGeo/OSGeoLive-doc/tree/master/images/osgeolive-logo).